kunilovskaya/hypohyper/README.md

 - [X] analyse OOV in private tests: how important is anti-OOV strategy?
 - [X] **FAILED**: produce a raw static train-test split so that test includes only monosemantic hyponym synsets, i.e. synsets that have only one hypernym synset; **Next step** fall back to random train-test split and see whether Codalab res will be reproducible
-- [ ] average synset vectors at train and inference times and for getting most_similar
+- [X] average synset vectors at train and hyponym-synset-detection times and for getting most_similar
 - [X] exclude same word as hypernym; **contrary to expectations, I don't get same-name candidates in testset**
-- [ ] factor in cooccurence stats or patterns based on the news corpus
+- [X] factor in cooccurence stats or
+- [ ] Hearst patterns based on the news corpus
-- [X] **FAILED: unusable for data with no gound truth available**; cluster input
+- [X] **FAILED: unusable for data with no gound truth available**; cluster input following Fu et al. (2014) and Ustalov (2017)'s suggestions
-- [ ] add negative sampling (based on hyponyms, synonyms)
+- [X] **Results are lower than for the naive approach**: add negative sampling (based on hyponyms, synonyms) following Ustalov (2017)'s suggestions
 - [ ] choose wiser: rank synsets and get the most high ranking ones

 ================================================================